bullejos/A-model-of-a-geological-structure-in-SE-Spain/README.md

 The code can be found in the repository, it can be downloaded as ZIP by clicking in the green Code button.
 There are three Jupyter notebooks in which the process is fully described.
 The order in which these notebooks should be read is as follows:
 - Copernicus.ipynb.
-- 2D geological cross-sections.ipynb
+- Geological cross-sections.ipynb
-- 3Dmodel_color.ipynb
+- Model_color.ipynb
-- 3D Bolck.ipynb
+- Bolck.ipynb

 The `figures` directory contains png image files with the cross section representations and html files with the 3d models.
 Note that the html files in this directory are larger than GitHug supports, so to be viewed they must be downloaded and used in a local web browser